openstad/openstad-docs/README.md

 Check out the [Technical Documentation](technical/README.md) for the different servers we are managing and how to install the servers.

-Find out how to configure and build certain sites in the CMS in the [How to's ](manual/README.md).
+For web editors: find out the CMS basics under [Werken in het CMS - Algemeen](manual/cms-general/intro.md) (in Dutch), and read about creating and filling pages under [Pagina's opbouwen](manual/creating-pages/intro.md) (in Dutch).

 Or check out the available CMS modules and it's features in the [Modules overview](modules/README.md)